Working with Children Check – Employee and Volunteer Obligations

 Possibly – it will depend on your employment or volunteer status.

-If your work usually involves (or is likely to involve) direct contact with a child where that contact is not directly supervised and is part of your duties, then you will need to apply for a Working with Children (WWC) Check.
+If your work usually involves (or is likely to usually involve) direct contact with a child, then you will need to apply for a Working with Children (WWC) Check.
 You must pass a WWC Check to be eligible to work or volunteer in child-related work (unless an exemption applies).

-You do need a WWC Check if you meet ALL six criteria listed below.
+You do need a WWC Check if you meet ALL of the criteria listed below.

 If you fall into any of the following categories, you do not need a WWC Check, even if you come into contact with children in the course of your work.
 You do not need a WWC Check if you are:

-closely related to each child you have contact with in your child-related work
+- closely related to each child you have direct contact with in your child-related work (except a kinship carer)

 Note: If an exemption applies to you – for example, you volunteer in an activity in which your child participates – but you also perform other child-related work, you may still require a WWC Check.
-For example, if you volunteer in your child’s sporting activity and you also work as a childcare worker, you will require a WWC Check as a childcare worker if your work requires direct contact with a child, the direct contact is part of your duties and is not directly supervised.
+For example, if you volunteer in your child’s sporting activity and you also work as a childcare worker, you will require a WWC Check as a childcare worker if your work requires direct contact with a child.

 As an employee or volunteer you must: